 The higher the fat content, the tastier and creamier the froth will be.
 A high protein content results in a longer-lasting froth.

-Compared to other milk types, almond milk has moderate fat and protein content, which results in different hold and texture of the froth.
+Compared to other milk types, almond milk has low to moderate fat and protein content, which results in different hold and texture of the froth.

 Can You Froth Almond Milk?

-The answer is yes, but not as easy as you would other types of milk.
-The process is more time consuming, and you can’t expect the result to mimic that of dairy milk.
+The short answer is yes, but it’s not as easy as other types of milk.
+The process is more time consuming, and you can’t expect the same consistency of dairy milk.

 Working with almond milk is a lot more difficult than other plant-based milks.
 In our first attempt, we noticed that it frothed up well on top but remained runny below.